 An appeal may be submitted against the decision of a Departmental Assessment Board, Extenuating Circumstances Panel or Academic Conduct Panel, on the grounds stipulated in the regulations.
+You are therefore strongly advised to discuss the nature of the appeal with your HE Curriculum Leader.

 You cannot appeal against an academic judgement of the marks awarded but you may request confirmation of their validity if you think there has been an error or irregularity.
-You are strongly advised to speak with your module tutor as early as possible if you require clarification of a mark awarded for your work or to your Curriculum Leader if you do not fully understand the impact on you of an assessment board decision.
+You are strongly advised to speak with your module tutor as early as possible if you require clarification of a mark awarded for your work or to your

+Curriculum Leader if you do not fully understand the impact on you of an assessment board decision.